 Tiffany has particular experience at the intersection of intellectual property and technology, including with contracts involving cloud software, data sharing, cybersecurity consulting, and other areas.
 She has also counseled national companies on compliance with international, federal, and state data privacy regulations.

-Tiffany has also maintained an active pro bono practice.
-She has assisted coastal residents with FEMA and disaster relief claims, represented abused and neglected children in a Guardian ad Litem appeal, and contributed to the N.C.
+Tiffany maintains an active pro bono practice.
+She has assisted coastal residents with FEMA and disaster relief claims, represented abused and neglected children in Guardian ad Litem appeals, and contributed to the N.C.
 Pro Bono Resource Center’s driver’s license restoration initiative.
 She is also accredited by the U.S. Department of Veterans Affairs to assist veterans in their applications for benefits and other matters before the VA.